nalmadi/nalmadi.github.io/_posts/2023-07-22-student-interview-Luhang.md

 This post is part of a student spotlight series highlighting the work of exceptional students.
 The series aims to facilitate knowledge sharing among students on topics such as internships, jobs, and graduate school.
-Today, I have the pleasure of talking to Luhang Sun '22, who will tell us about her experience as a product manager in San Francisco and a Colby alumna.
+Today, I have the pleasure of talking to Luhang Sun '22, who will tell us about her experience as a product manager in the Bay Area and a Colby alumna.

 **Naser: What is it like being a product manager?
 What does a typical day look like?**